-Transport Canada: This course outline meets the requirements of Training Organisation Certification Manual (MCF) of Transport Canada.
+Transport Canada : This course outline meets the requirements of Training Organisation Certification Manual (MCF) of Transport Canada.
 The Department applies Transport Canada standard which allows a maximum absence of 5% for the course (theory and laboratory).
-The department compiles absences of all students enrolled in Aircraft Maintenance (280.C0) and Avionics (280.D0) according to Transport Canada requirements.
-The application of Transport Canada policies regarding absences is available on the college website and in the student agenda under the heading " Privilèges accordés par Transports Canada ".
+The department compiles absences of all students enrolled in Aircraft Maintenance (280.C0) according to Transport Canada requirements.
+The application of Transport Canada policies regarding absences is available on the Ma réussite à l'ÉNA website under the heading " Privilèges accordés par Transports Canada ".